Proven Techniques for Overcoming Worry: How to Stop the Noise

 Constantly arriving late to work is grounds for termination at almost any workplace.

-Taken as a signal we can use this worry to help motivate us to take action by forming a strategy to avoid this outcome.
+Taken as a signal, you can use this worry to help motivate you to take action by forming a strategy to avoid this outcome.

-Possible actions could be going to bed earlier, setting 2 alarms or talking with your boss.
+Possible actions could be going to bed earlier, improving the quality of your sleep so you wake up easier, setting two alarms, or talking with your boss.

 Noise